The Socratic Way of Thinking

 Paul Gaugin Where do we come from?
 Who are we?
 Where are we going?

-▪ The Socratic conversation strives for authenticity and empathy.
-The exchanged experiences are as important as the books read.
+- The Socratic conversation strives for authenticity and empathy.
+The individual life experience is as important as the books read.

-▪ The Socratic conversation is an idealistic activity.
-It becomes suspicious precisely when someone is trying to make money out of it.
+- The Socratic conversation is an idealistic activity.
+It becomes suspicious precisely when someone is trying to make money out of it [Taylor, 7].

 Socratic method, also known as method of elenchus, elenctic method, or Socratic debate, is named after the classical Greek philosopher Socrates.
 It is a form of inquiry and discussion between individuals, based on asking and answering questions to stimulate critical thinking and to illuminate ideas.
 It is a dialectical method, often involving a discussion in which the defense of one point of view is questioned; one participant may lead another to contradict themselves in some way, thus weakening the defender's point.

 The Socratic method is a method of hypothesis elimination, in that better hypotheses are found by steadily identifying and eliminating those that lead to contradictions.
 The Socratic method searches for general, commonly held truths that shape beliefs, and scrutinizes them to determine their consistency with other beliefs.
-The basic form is a series of questions formulated as tests of logic and fact intended to help a person or group discover their beliefs about some topic, exploring the definitions or logoi (singular logos), seeking to characterize the general characteristics shared by various particular instances. (…) Aristotle attributed to Socrates the discovery of the method of definition and induction, which he regarded as the essence of the scientific method (Socratic Method, Wikipedia).
+The basic form is a series of questions formulated as tests of logic and fact intended to help a person or group discover their beliefs about some topic, exploring the definitions or logoi seeking to characterize the general characteristics shared by various particular instances (Socratic Method, Wikipedia).

 The extent to which the Socratic method or Socratic questioning are employed to bring out definitions implicit in the interlocutors' beliefs, or to help them further their understanding, is called Maieutics (Socratic Method, Wikipedia).